esn89/jenkins-ha-https/README.md

    - security group for the load balancer

-   The var "jenkins_allowed_ip" is optional.
+   The var "jenkins_allowed_ip" is optional, although you will need to use it if you want to access your Jenkins.
    It denotes the specific IP address, or range to which you want your ELB to opened to in terms of access.
    I prefer to only open it to the IP address of my home since that is where I use my personal Jenkins for my own projects.

    By default, you can choose to not pass it anything, then the value will be `0.0.0.0/32` which not be open to anyone:
    `sceptre create prod/securitygroups`